 This Earth Day you don’t need a green thumb to help the planet.
-You can replace all your light-bulbs with fluorescent ones, do you best to recycle, and buy recycled paper towels and items.
-You can also change a few habits with your pet to reduce your carbon footprint and go green.
+You can replace all your light-bulbs with fluorescent ones, walk or ride a bike when heading out to see friends, and buy recycled products.
+You can also change a few habits with your pet to go green.

-5: Save energy by using a towel to dry your pet after a bath instead of a blow dryer, take walks to the dog park instead of driving, and use timers on the light-bulbs in your aquariums for your fish and reptiles.
+- Save energy by using a towel to dry your pet after a bath instead of a blow dryer

 Have a great Earth Day!